baAlex/koi-quake2/README.md

 Quake 2 Me
 ==========

-This is a mod/addon that changes Quake 2 gameplay mechanics just for fun and experimentation.
-Regarding the name it doesn't mean anything (yet).
+This is a mod that changes Quake 2 gameplay mechanics just for fun and experimentation.

-While compatible with any Quake II client that uses the original unaltered mod API, the "Yamagi Quake 2 Client" is highly recommended to play this addon.
+While compatible with any Quake 2 client that uses the original unaltered mod API, the "Yamagi Quake 2 Client" is highly recommended to play this addon.
 For more information visit http://www.yamagi.org/quake2.